The Postle surname is thought to derive from a place name, most likely from Postlewaite in the Parish of Millom, Cumberland

 - Arthur Postle, aged 28, who settled in America from London England, in 1908

-- Nellie Postle, aged 26, who emigrated to the United States from Norwich, England, in 1908
+- Nellie Postle, aged 26, who immigrated to the United States from Norwich, England, in 1908

-- Carl Postle, aged 29, who emigrated to the United States, in 1910
+- Carl Postle, aged 29, who immigrated to the United States, in 1910

 - Robert William Postle, aged 20, who landed in America from Pickering, England, in 1913